 Note that protected properties like jcr:uuid are not provided but that the primary type and mixin types are provided as properties.
 The REST server will translate these into the appropriate calls behind the scenes.
-The response from the request will be empty by convention.
+The JSON-encoded response from the request will contain the node that you just posted, including any autocreated properties and child nodes.